gromkii/lunar-reduxr/README.md

-#Lunar Talkr
+#Lunar Reduxr
-The only way to chat.
+The only way to chat, now with added Redux!

 ## [See it in action!](https://lunar-talkr.herokuapp.com/)